icthrm/CRM/README.md

 art_subtomo_proof_of_concept_matlab.tar.gz contains the MATLAB code

-the bashes contains the usage of the compiled exe
+the bashes contain the usage of the compiled exe